kenogihara/alzheimers_project/README.md

 | **Precision score**      |              0.7865 |                  0.8859  |                  0.9399  |                      0.9378  |
 | **Recall score**         |              0.7143 |                  0.8316  |                  0.8776  |                      0.9235  |
 | **F1 score**             |              0.7487 |                  0.8579  |                  0.9077  |                      0.9306  |

+Based on our results, the Gradient Boosting Classifier is the most promising model.
+It has the highest ROC AUC at 0.94.
+This means that the model has a 94% chance of correctly distinguishing between patients with and without Alzheimer's Disease across various threshold levels.
+The ROC AUC score indicates strong overall discriminative power.
+Further analysis shows that the true positive rate, also known as, recall score is 92%.
+This means that the model incorrectly identifies a person as negative 8% of the time.
+Optimizing a model's recall is especially important in the field of medicine since false negatives are worse than false positives.

+#### Full Code
+For the full code and more details, please refer to [Jupyter Notebook](https://github.com/kenogihara/alzheimers_project/blob/main/alzheimers_disease_project.ipynb).